annishaakosah/vault/README.md

 # SWEN325 - Vault Application

 This is a TV show manager application that Annisha Akosah (300399598) and Sam Ong (300363819) created for our mobile app development course, SWEN325.
+We are Poopy Software™ 💩

 You can view a demo of our app [here]().

 ## How to run the application